cv-lang/application-server/wiki/GettingStarted.md

 To create a business process/native workflow and run it on the application server, we have several options:
 - We can create an application-server with WPF frontend
 - We can create an application-server with ASP.NET Blazor (server and client-wasm) frontend
-- We can create an application-server with WPF frontend
 - We can create an application-server with ASP.NET Core MVC Web Application frontend.

 ## ASP.NET Core MVC Web Application frontend